Sampaguitas/eslint-plugin-codesink/README.md

 ## Description

 In computing, a sink, or data sink generally refers to the destination of data flow.
-This plugin not only detects vulnerability sinks but also checks if the source could be exploited by a malisious actor, and if no mitigations have already been put in place by the developer in order to reduce the amount of false positives return by the linter.
+This plugin not only detects vulnerability sinks but also checks if the source could be exploited by a malisious actor, and if no mitigations have already been put in place by the developer in order to reduce the amount of false positives returned by the linter.

 ## Installation